+The removal or pruning of trees from your residential or business property requires Council permission.
 Applications for tree removal may need to be supported by a report from a private industy Arborist with the minimum qualification AQF Level 5 Diploma Horticulture (Arboriculture).
-This is at the expense of the applicant.

 Please submit applications for tree pruning to Council with a Tree Works Specification form in compliance with the Australian standards AS4373/2007 Pruning of Amenity Trees.
 This needs to be carried out by a tree worker or arborist with the minimum qualification AQF Level 3 Horticulture (Arboriculture).